Transforming existing neighbourhoods for food access

 As highlighted in other sections, urban and regional planners, even if they wanted to undertake a food retrofit, do not currently have much authority to specify what kinds of food retail, food projects and food growing can occupy what spaces.
 By the redesign stage, these authorities will have increased, although the constitutional limitations of Canadian governance will still impose constraints.

+A food retrofit is unlikely to be the central driver of neighbourhood transformation, but it could be part of a larger effort to reconfigure neighbourhoods.
 One of the entry ways to food retrofit in established neighbourhoods is tying it to other redevelopment processes such as transit oriented development (TOD).
 The concept has been around for awhile (see maps and design concepts by leading TOD designer Peter Calthorpe, Reconnecting America, and the US TOD database), and food has always been somewhat a part of TOD thinking, though not necessarily access to healthy, affordable food.
 In many communities, the possibilities for TOD can still be limited, in part because of the commitment to cars and low density environments (cf. Quinn, 2006).
 This is why the concept falls in the redesign category.

 The TOD concept is simple: moderate and high-density housing, along with complementary public uses, jobs, retail and services, are concentrated in mixed-use developments at strategic points along the regional transit system…employment opportunities, conveniences, and household savings from reduced transportation costs are combined in a “walkable” environment…TODs seek to bring many destinations within walking distance, allowing trips to be combined.(Chandler, 2004)